 Combat is always optional and requires both declaration and consent.
 As long as it is stated and agreed upon by both players, any system can be used to resolve an in-character conflict.
 Examples of this include collaboration (staff recommended), coin flips, dice systems, and so on.
 If players can't mutually agree to a decision, the defaults are the Terrenus Dice System and the Chosen Tournament Ruleset (Supplement: Fun with T1 is a useful, unofficial guide written by a member to help other members).

 In order to understand the terminology, one needs a bit of history.
 In messenger, before Valucre was created, there were a few distinct forms of turn-based combat.
 Speed based combat emphasized speed, paragraph combat emphasized detail.
 PC allowed for a no-holds barred exhibition of ludicrous power, RM followed strict rules of realism.

 At some point MP was coined as a term to mean a system somewhere in the middle of the spectrum, where powers and magic were allowed but limited.
 The limit applied both to the amplitude of attack, the sheer number of abilities allowed, as well as a focus on generally doing away with any type of god-modding.

 |Examples of forbidden abilities|

-- Excessive temporal manipulation ("Haste", for example, does not acount; time travel does)
+- Excessive temporal manipulation ("Haste", for example, does not count; time travel does)

 - Reality manipulation